VasuBhog/Twizy-Project/README.md

 Background:

-Autonomous vehicles and robots need to perceive their environments
+Autonomous vehicles and robots need to perceive their environments:
  - Including other vehicles, objects, pedestrians, signs
  - Perceive -> Analyze –> Act

 The detection and recognition of road signs is essential for the movement of vehicles on the roads

-We will use several onboard data acquisition sensors
+We will use several onboard data acquisition sensors:
  - Onboard cameras 3D
  - LIDAR